 “The best moments in reading are when you come across something – a thought, a feeling, a way of looking at things – which you had thought special and particular to you.
 Now here it is, set down by someone else, a person you have never met, someone even who is long dead.
 And it is as if a hand has come out and taken yours.”

 I once found a message in a bottle in the ocean while out on a jet ski.
 I returned the note and bottle to the sea.
 That’s the magic of Barbados.
+Who finds a bottle with a mesage in it?

 The world is as big or small as you choose.
 Seeing sunsets, endless beaches, and school children playing outside in uniforms, brings me joy.
 I will forever wander the world because I never get tired of tasting new adventures and Barbados has a lot to offer a soul like me.